logic-and-applications/rocq-lna/README.md

    ![Example of a VS Code working in a shell](images/code-in-shell.png)

    - If you have a working installation of VS Code, but `code -v` does not work, you might have to add the installation directory to your PATH environment variable.
+   - Apple users can add VS Code to their PATH using [these instructions](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).

 3. Next we will install `vscoq-language-server` and our `LnA` package: